 - The attorney is only appearing for the sole purpose of removing the case to the general district court.

-- If the judge thinks that a plaintiff or defendant is unable to understand or participate on his own behalf in the hearing, he or she may be represented by a friend or relative if the representative knows the facts of the case and is not an attorney.
+- If the judge thinks that a plaintiff or defendant is unable to understand or participate on his own behalf in the hearing, this person may be represented by a friend or relative if the representative knows the facts of the case and is not an attorney.

 Any party who wishes to call witnesses should consider having the witness served with a subpoena, even if the witness has agreed to appear at the trial or is a defendant.
 You will be required to pay a sheriff’s fee for the service of each witness subpoena.